amadeus4dev/developer-guides/guides/authorization.md

    side component (only front end).
 3. `Password Credentials Grant`.
 The user provides their service credentials (username and password) directly to the application, which uses the credentials to obtain an access token from the service.
-Normally is used when the user fully trusts on the application (native applications).
+Normally it is used when the user fully trusts on the application (native applications).
 4. `Client Credentials Grant`.
 This grant is suitable when building an application that is requesting access to protected resources under its